-For this example, let’s use the Photography calculator.
+For this example, let’s use the Graphic Designing calculator.
 Go into edit mode, scroll to the bottom and click Preview.
 This shows you what you can expect when the calculator is displayed.
-This one helps potential photography clients calculate the cost when choosing between different packages.
+This one helps potential design clients calculate the cost when choosing between different packages.

 Let’s go back to the edit menu and go over the Calculator tab.

-On the right are all the elements available to use in our calculator.
-In this example, on the left, we can see that they’ve used the Drop Down, Quantity, and Total elements.
-We can edit any of these by hovering over them, where an edit button will appear.
+On the left are all the elements available to use in our calculator.
+In this example, on the right, we can see that they’ve used the Drop Down, Range Slider, Radio buttons, HTML element, Checkboxes and Total elements.
+We can edit any of these by hovering over them, and clicking on the elements.

-The first element is a Drop Down named Services.
+The first element is a Drop Down named Type of Website.
 Inside, we can see the Name and Description fields at the top.
-If we scroll down further, we can specify more options for the Drop Down.
+If we go to the nearby Options tab, we can specify more options for the Drop Down.

-This calculator totals the cost of photography services.
+This calculator totals the cost of website designing services.
 We can set all of that up in this drop-down, including pricing.

-The next element, Hours, is a Quantity element.
-For this, we only need to define the Quantity Unit to make the calculation work.
-Since we’re calculating time, we don’t need to toggle any currency settings.
+The next element, the Number of Pages, is a Range Slider element.
+For this, we only need to define the Minimum and Maximum Tange values to make the calculation work.
 While default value isn’t required, it can help steer visitors toward a choice you might prefer.